 Greater predictability for those on zero-hours and other casual contracts:

 The Bill confirms that the Workers (Predictable Terms and Conditions) Act 2023 will be repealed.
-However, it provides for qualifying workers to be given the contractual right to guaranteed working hours based on their average working hours over a reference period, going further than the rights provided under the repealed Act.
-To the relief of many employers, the Bill caveats this right to address the impact of seasonal demand or where workers are engaged for a specific task.
+However, it provides for qualifying workers to be given the contractual right to guaranteed working hours based on their regular working hours over a reference period, going further than the rights provided under the repealed Act.
+To the relief of many employers, the Bill caveats this right in the case of inherently short-term contracts or where workers are engaged for a specific task.
+The government has launched a consultation on the application of these measures to agency workers.

 Greater protection for shift workers: